dungpa/todo-web/README.md

 # todo-web
-TODO web app written in Rust
+TODO web app written in Rust using Rocket, Diesel and Seed.

 ---